davidhodge931/ggblanket/README.md

 {ggblanket} is a package of wrapper functions around the amazing {ggplot2} package.

-Hence the blanket metaphor.

-The primary objective of the package is to help users make beautiful {ggplot2} visualisation simpler.
+The primary objective of the package is to **make beautiful {ggplot2}

-A secondary objective is to help users build intuition for {ggplot2}, such that they can move between the two packages as needed.
+visualisation simpler**.

-With these objectives in mind, the ggblanket package:
+With this objective in mind, the ggblanket package:

 -   uses quick functions that wrap around a single geom
 -   merges col and fill aesthetics into a single col aesthetic